Meghan Markle and Prince Harry Need to Get Realistic About Their ‘Privacy’

 The pictures published around the world this week of Meghan Markle snuggling son Archie to her chest while Kate Middleton played with her three children nearby and both women watched their husbands compete in a polo match were a heartwarming and, most consumers of the international media might assume, candid portrait of the royals at play.

-The pictures were taken on long lenses by photographers kept at a decent distance to give an illusion of candor, but a select band of photographers were briefed and authorised to be there, just as they are for this same event every year, on exactly where the royals would be parked and in what time window they would like to be snapped.
+The pictures were taken with long lenses by photographers kept at a decent distance to give an illusion of candor, but a select band of photographers were authorized to be there and briefed, just as they are for this same event every year, on exactly where the royals would be parked and in what time window they would like to be snapped.